Calculatorbudy Official Logo

 The Least Common Multiple (also known as the Lowest Common Multiple or Smallest Common Multiple) of two or more integers is the smallest positive integer that is divisible by each of the original integers without leaving a remainder.

-Think of it as the "meeting point" for multiplication tables.
-If two runners start at the same time but run at different speeds—one completing a lap every 4 minutes and the other every 6 minutes—the LCM tells you when they will cross the starting line together again (in this case, at 12 minutes).
+Think of it as the meeting point for multiplication tables.
+If two runners start at the same time but run at different speeds, one completing a lap every 4 minutes and the other every 6 minutes, the LCM tells you when they will cross the starting line together again.
+In this case, at 12 minutes.

 Key Properties of LCM: